grncdr/guacamole-auth-hmac/README.md

 The simplest way to get this running is to [install normally][guac-install] and then replace guacamole.war with a build of [guacamole-client@unstable][unstable].
-The manual explains [how to build guacamole-client][guac-build].
+The manual explains [how to build guacamole-client from source][guac-build].

-After you have a version of guacamole running that implements `SimpleConnectionDirectory.putConfig` you can build, deploy, and configure this auth plugin.
+After you have a version of guacamole running that implements `SimpleConnectionDirectory.putConnection` you can build, deploy, and configure this auth plugin.

 [guac-install]: guac-dev.org/doc/gug/installing-guacamole.html